 The Post-Graduate Training Program provides an intensive learning experience in psychodynamically oriented psychotherapy.
 It is open to members of the professional community who have attained a master's or doctoral degree in psychology, social work, counseling, or a related mental health field and want to deepen their skills and knowledge.
 Trainees staff the Institute’s moderate-fee Community Clinic and provide psychotherapy to clients under the careful supervision of experienced, licensed clinicians.
 They receive both individual and group supervision weekly and participate in a didactic program of lectures, seminars, and case conferences covering major theoretical and clinical aspects of psychotherapy.
 Read more >>

-Applications for the Fall 2018 will be accepted until all positions are filled.
+Applications for the Fall 2019 are due Monday, February 25, 2019.
 Access the Application and Admission Procedures.

 Group Therapy Training program